6 Things to Consider When Applying for Your Child’s Early Nursery Placement

 1. Location is important

-Looking for a nursery near your home or work is very important as this will help with your child’s transition into school.
+Choosing a nursery close to home or work can make daily routines much easier and help your child settle into a consistent routine.
 If you can, try to find an area nearby with a variety of good schools so you have a range of options at your disposal.
-A good way to find local nurseries is to keep an eye out when you’re out on your daily commute.
+A good starting point is to search online, ask other parents for recommendations and keep an eye out for local nurseries during your usual commute.

 Alternatively, you can look online for local nursery schools or find out more information through your council’s Family Information Service.
 All childcare providers in your area must be registered on this database, providing you access to a long list of prospective nurseries.